SaminathanOmsakthiraja/C-Programming/README.md

 # C-Programming
-Problems solved using C programming \n
+Problems solved using C programming.
 And topics covered as following :
   C-Programming/
     │